Worried that your husband doesn’t want sex?

 If he will, get him to talk to the doctor.
-Some medications affect sex drive.
+Some medications can lower his sex drive.
 He could also have low testosterone.
-In other cases, their sex drive is lower because they’ve had impotence issues and they’re afraid to try again.
+In other cases, their sex drive is lower because the husband has had impotence issues and he’s afraid to try again.
 Impotence, though, can be a signal that there is a circulatory problem, and often is a sign that heart disease, diabetes, or kidney disease may be starting.
 So a doctor’s visit is definitely in order!

 In most cases of younger men with decreased libido, though, it’s not a physical issue.
 It’s more likely an emotional/psychological one.
 Let’s start with these issues.

 2. Stress/Emotional Problems Can Lower a Guy’s Sex Drive